Playing While Black

 those adhering to prevailing societal norms.
 Nonetheless, as I was invited to

-teach and demonstrate, it became evident that the contributions of POC players
+teach and demonstrate, it became evident that the contributions of Black

 experiences and spiritual beliefs.
 I often choose my implements and techniques